james9001/gitea_actions_prometheus_exporter/README.md

 # Gitea Actions Prometheus Exporter

 A Prometheus exporter for Gitea Actions that collects and exposes metrics about action runs.
-This exporter connects to your Gitea Actions database and provides metrics that can be scraped by Prometheus.
+This exporter connects to Gitea's Postgres database and provides metrics that can be scraped by Prometheus.

 The primary goal of the project is to provide a real time signal on CI failures when using Gitea Actions.